T0mvy/SatelliteTracker/README.md

 It works by utilizing the satellites orbit to "guess" mathematicaly where it is, based on the UTC time and orbit prediction.
 It shows you the corresponding latitude and logitude on Earth's surface.

 Since satellites are moving so quick in space, it's almost impossible to ping them like we do in a network evironment.
-So I use TLEs to get aroung this problem!
+So I used TLEs to get aroung this problem!

 Well, have fun! ;P